aviadshiber/BionicEyeArduino/README.md

 ## Mobile app:
 [BionicEyeXamarin](https://github.com/aviadshiber/BionicEyeXamarin)

+## Belt Component:
-This is a fritzing diagram of the belt component
+*A fritzing diagram of the belt component:
 ![This is a fritzing diagram of the belt component](https://i.ibb.co/tLj5K0M/first-ATMP-bb.png "Belt Component")

+## Shoe Component:
-This is a fritzing diagram of the shoe component
+*A fritzing diagram of the shoe component:
 ![This is a fritzing diagram of the shoe component](https://i.ibb.co/85b81Wd/second-ATMP-bb.png "Shoe Component")